US STOCKS-Wall St down after factory data, last week's records

 The Dow Jones industrial average was down 5.69 points, or 0.04 percent, at 14,572.85.
 The Standard & Poor’s 500 Index was down 7.02 points, or 0.45 percent, at 1,562.17.
 The Nasdaq Composite Index was down 28.35 points, or 0.87 percent, at 3,239.17.

-Volume was second-lowest of the year, with roughly 5.16 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT.
+Volume was among the lowest of the year, totalling roughly 5.1 billion shares traded on the New York Stock Exchange, the Nasdaq and the NYSE MKT.
 That compares with the 2012 average daily closing volume of about 6.45 billion.

-During the regular session, decliners outpaced advancers on the NYSE by nearly 7 to 3 and on the Nasdaq by nearly 3 to 1.

 For the year, the S&P is up 9.5 percent, the Dow is up 11.2 percent and the Nasdaq is up 7.3 percent.